 Now, Medellin is becoming one of the “it” cities in the world, with tons of tourists visiting and foreigners settling and retiring here.

 Plus, travel in Colombia continues to be an excellent bargain compared to other countries in South America.
-While it’s not as cheap as in Ecuador or Bolivia, your money will go a lot farther than it does in Brazil, Argentina, Chile and Uruguay.
+While it’s not as cheap as in Ecuador or Bolivia, your money will go a lot farther than it does in Brazil, Argentina, Chile, or Uruguay.

 Explore the Numerous Parks and Plazas

 The natural beauty and unique climate of Medellin is something to behold.
-Set 4,905ft (1,495m) above sea level in a valley surrounded by tall green mountains, its close proximity to the Equator ensures constant spring-like temperatures year round.
+Set 4,905 feet (1,495 meters) above sea level in a valley surrounded by tall green mountains, its close proximity to the Equator ensures constant spring-like temperatures year round.